 The definition of a priest is someone who performs religious rituals and rites for a church or other religious organization.

 An example of a priest is the person in charge of an Episcopal church.

-Origin of priestMiddle English prest from Old English preost (? with -o- by associated, association with profost, provost) from Ecclesiastical Late Latin presbyter, an elder from Classical Greek presbyteros, elder, comparative of presbys, old, old man (in LGr(Ec), an elder) from Indo-European an unverified form pres-, ahead from base an unverified form per- (see per, pre-) + *gwou-, cow, ox (hence, orig., lead-ox)
+Origin of priestMiddle English prest from Old English preost (? with -o- by associated, association with profost, provost) from Ecclesiastical Late Latin presbyter, an elder from Classical Greek presbyteros, elder, comparative of presbys, old, old man (in LGr(Ec), an elder) from Indo-European an unverified form pres-, ahead from base an unverified form per- (see per, pre-) + an unverified form gwou-, cow, ox (hence, origin, originally , lead-ox)

 - In many Christian churches, a member of the second grade of clergy ranking below a bishop but above a deacon and having authority to administer the sacraments.

 - A person having the authority to perform and administer religious rites.